 Collection of Paintings

-The Hungarian National Gallery will open its re-arranged permanent exhibition focusing on the art of Mihály Munkácsy, which has been expanded with works previously kept in storage as well as international pieces.
+The Hungarian National Gallery opened its re-arranged permanent exhibition focusing on the art of Mihály Munkácsy, which has been expanded with works previously kept in storage as well as international pieces.
 With works displayed in six rooms and built around six themes, Variations on Realism – From Munkácsy to Mednyánszky explores the changes that took place in the depiction of reality.

 The Hungarian National Gallery’s recently revamped permanent exhibitions (Art in the 19th Century – from the Age of Reforms to the Turn of the Century and Modern Times) take a fresh look at the art of the 19th century and the first half of the 20th through new perspectives adopted in accordance with a more up-to-date scientific approach.
 The next permanent exhibition that awaited a similar renewal was the one focusing on Mihály Munkácsy’s art, which had last been re-arranged in 2012.
 The sequence of rooms re-organised according to the new concept now forms the last section of the permanent exhibition halls on the museum’s first floor encompassing the art of the 19th century.